+2.1.
 UNK Collider

-The UNK Collider is an as yet unapproved addition to the three TeV Superconducting Proton Synchrotron now under construction at Serpukhov in the USSR.
-The Synchrotron is scheduled for completion in 1992 or 1993.
-It uses the existing 70 GeV Serpukhov machine as an injector into a 400 GeV conventional magnet booster which in turn serves as the injector into a three TeV superconducting final accelerator.
-Both the 400 GeV booster, and the five Tesla superconducting main ring are contained in a 20.70 kilometer circumference tunnel which has a 5.1 meter bore.
+The UNK collider is an as yet unapproved addition to the three TeV superconducting proton synchrotron now under construction at Serpukhov in the USSR.
+The synchrotron is scheduled for completion in 1992 or 1993.
+It uses the existing 70 GeV Serpukhov machine as an injector into a 400 GeV conventional magnet booster, which in turn serves as the injector into a 3 TeV superconducting final accelerator.
+Both the 400 GeV booster, and the 5 tesla superconducting main ring are contained in a 20.70 km circumference tunnel which has a 5.1 m bore.
 The tunnel is about half complete, and the entire project is on schedule for first operation as a fixed target machine in 1993.

-The superconducting dipole magnets (five Tesla peak field) are a version of the by now standard HERA modification of the basic Fermilab design.
-They use a two layer coil compressed with non-magnetic collars which in turn are contained in a magnetic iron tube, the magnetic iron being at a sufficient distance from the high field coil to effectively increase the field obtained per ampere in the coil without at the same time distorting the dipole field from saturation of the iron.
+The superconducting dipole magnets (5 tesla peak field) are a version of the by now standard HERA modification of the basic Fermilab design.
+They use a two-layer coil compressed with non-magnetic collars, which in turn are contained in a magnetic iron tube, the magnetic iron being at a sufficient distance from the high field coil to effectively increase the field obtained per ampere in the coil without at the same time distorting the dipole field from saturation of the iron.
 The entire coil/collar/iron assembly is operated at liquid helium temperature.

-The colliding beam phase of UNK will follow on the completion of the three TeV fixed target facility.
+The colliding beam phase of UNK will follow on the completion of the 3 TeV fixed-target facility.
 Its schedule is not yet firm.
-The Serpukhov group has considered both protonproton and proton-antiproton colliders.
-In their minds, consideration of simplicity, reliability, and luminosity lead to the choice of proton-proton instead of proton-antiproton.
-Because of the large bore of the UNK tunnel (5.1 meters) there is no difficulty in putting a second superconducting proton ring in the same tunnel with the first.
+The Serpukhov group has considered both proton-proton and proton-antiproton colliders.
+In their minds, considerations of simplicity, reliability, and luminosity lead to the choice of proton-proton instead of proton-antiproton.
+Because of the large bore of the UNK tunnel (5.1 m) there is no difficulty in putting a second superconducting proton ring in the same tunnel with the first.

-Figure 2 shows the proposed layout of the collider facility.
+Figure 5 shows the proposed layout of the collider facility.
 The beam crossings are in the horizontal plane and four interaction regions are provided for experiments.
-The necessary cryogenics and power for the second ring are being provided as part of the first phase of the project which will simplify the installation of the second ring when that work begins.
+The necessary cryogenics and power for the second ring are being provided as part of the first phase of the project, which will simplify the installation of the second ring when that work begins.